Yomguithereal/baobab/README.md

         },
         get: function(data) {

-          // Data is the value of your mapped cursors
+          // 'data' is the value of your mapped cursors

           // Just return the wanted value
           // Here, we use lodash to return the current's project